Our Savior Holy

 New musical setting (SATB carol) by Fen Frehner of “Once in Royal David’s City”Text by Cecil Frances Alexander, Chorus by Fen Frehner

 When I’ve heard or sung “Once in Royal David’s City” in the past, the title and the bouncy flavor of the music had hidden the beautiful lyrics from me.
 After reading the text without the music, I was surprised to have a totally different picture in my head.
 With new respect for the lyrics, I wrote this new music.
-I aimed for a setting that would be more like a story, added lyrics and music for a chorus, and I selected "Our Savior Holy" as the new title because I wanted that to be the center of focus of the song rather than a city, and as an interesting coincidence, these words are found precisely in the center of the recording.
+I aimed for a setting that would be more like a story, added lyrics and music for a chorus, and I selected "Our Savior Holy" as the new title because I wanted that to be the center of focus of the song rather than a city, and as an interesting coincidence, these words are found precisely in the center of the song and recording.

 I may write an arrangement that includes accompaniment, but I like this as-is as a simple carol / hymn.
 In this format, there aren't really dynamics shown, but there are numerous opportunities for dynamic treatment of the music.